Lupulone: Applications

 Derived from the cones of the female hop plant, lupulone is otherwise called a β-acid that contributes to the overall bitter flavor and aroma of beer along with α-acids.
-Both acids of the hops plant are added as the malted barley is boiled in water.
+Both acids of the hops plant are added during the boiling of the wort.
 This boiling process causes the bitter α-acids to go through thermal isomerization to form the extremely bitter taste of iso-α-acids.
 The β-acids, in this case lupulone, are oxidized during the boiling process to create products that also influence the taste and aroma of the beer but not as to a great extent as the α-acids.
 The bitterness of a brew greatly depends on the concentration of the α and β-acids, the amount of hops used and the length of time spent boiling.